MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 If your inventory is coming from [Data Export](setup.md#what-data-source-should-i-use-for-my-power-platform-inventory), you have to configure dataflows as part of the setup.

->[!NOTE]
+> [!NOTE]
 > Only complete these steps if you've configured [Data Export](setup.md#what-data-source-should-i-use-for-my-power-platform-inventory) as the mechanism for inventory and telemetry.
 >
-> Only start with this configuration when you see data in the storage account set up to receive data from Data Export.
-This may take up to five days from initial setup of Data Export in the Power Platform Admin Center.
+> Only start with this configuration when you see data in the storage account that is set up to receive data from Data Export.
+This may take up to five days from initial setup of Data Export in the Power Platform admin center.

 ### Copy Azure Storage Account URL